Transfer Admission and Selection: 2017-2018

-- Accept your offer of admission through our portal, my.ucsc.edu, no later than the deadline (May 1 for freshmen, June 1 for transfers).
+Accept your offer of admission through our portal, my.ucsc.edu, no later than the June 1 deadline.

-- Read your "Conditions of Admission" carefully and ensure you meet those expectations.
+Read your "Conditions of Admission Contract" carefully and ensure you meet those expectations.

 If you have questions about your admission, please contact an admissions representative, as shown on my.ucsc.edu.
 You may also e-mail firstname.lastname@example.org or call (831) 459-2131.

-Transfer applicants are thoroughly reviewed to determine their full spectrum of academic and personal achievements, including transfer course work completed for their major.
-UCSC uses faculty-approved criteria to determine which transfer students will be selected for admission.
-UC Santa Cruz only considers transfer students at the junior level and gives the highest priority to junior-level transfer students coming from California community colleges.
+Transfer applicants are thoroughly reviewed to determine their full spectrum of academic and personal achievements, including transfer coursework completed for their major.
+UC Santa Cruz uses faculty-approved criteria to determine which transfer students will be selected for admission.
+UC Santa Cruz only considers transfer students at the junior level and gives the highest priority to junior level transfer students coming from California community colleges.

-- One UC-transferable college course (3 semester or 4-5 quarter units) in mathematical concepts and quantitative reasoning; and
+- One course in mathematical concepts and quantitative reasoning

-- Four UC-transferable college courses (3 semester or 4-5 quarter units each) chosen from at least two of the following subject areas: arts and humanities, social and behavioral sciences, and physical and biological sciences.
+- Four courses from at least two of the following subject areas: arts and humanities, social and behavioral science, and physical and biological sciences

 Non-residents of California

-The minimum admission requirements are the same, except that you must have a minimum GPA of 2.80 in all UC-transferable college coursework, although higher GPAs are more competitive.
+The selection criteria are the same as for California residents, except that you must have a minimum GPA of 2.80 in all UC-transferable college coursework, although higher GPAs are more competitive.

 Applicants with international academic records

-UCSC welcomes transfer students who have completed course work outside the United States.
-A record of course work from collegiate institutions and universities outside of the U.S. must be submitted for evaluation.
+UC Santa Cruz welcomes transfer students who have completed coursework outside the United States.
+A record of coursework from collegiate institutions and universities outside of the U.S. must be submitted for evaluation.
 We require all applicants whose first language is not English to adequately demonstrate English competency as a part of the application process.
 Students may demonstrate competency by completing one of the following:

 - Test of English as a Foreign Language (TOEFL) with a score of 550 on the paper-based or 80 on the Internet-based test